JingtianYan/smart-docs/_sources/smart/faq.rst.txt

 A: SMART officially supports:

 * Ubuntu 20.04+ (recommended)
-* macOS 11+ (Big Sur and later)
-* Other Linux distributions with ARGoS support

 Windows is not currently supported for native builds.
-Consider using WSL2 or Docker.
+Consider using Docker.

 **Q: Build fails with linking errors**